felixbeltranr/getdata-011/CODEBOOK.md

 Using an R script, all the information was mixed to obtain a data set with the following information:

-1) Subject: Number of the subject (person)
+1) Subject: Number of the subject (person).
+Unit: Person (each subject corresponds to one person)
-2) Activity: The state of the subject when the readings where taken
+2) Activity: The state of the subject when the readings where taken Unit: Activity (Each activity correspond to one state of each subject)
 3) List of variables: The variables contain the mean (average) of the readings for each subject and each activity.
+Unit: The mean of each unit.

 Note: The file contains only 86 of the 561 variables.
 The variables contained are the Mean and Standard Deviation variables.